The SAP S/4HANA public cloud vs. private cloud comparison is an important one for CIOs to understand.

 In contrast, S/4HANA private cloud facilitates greenfield implementation, which means the entire ERP is built from scratch.

 As an overall S/4HANA public cloud vs. private cloud comparison, public cloud is more appropriate for small and medium-sized businesses in supported industries having simpler and straightforward business processes.
 SAP considers any business making up to $1 billion in revenue each year part of the SMB category.
-S/4HANA private cloud is a better fit for midsize and larger companies planning a brand-new implementation that need a software and landscape customization.
+S/4HANA private cloud is a better fit for midsize and larger companies a brand- implementation that need a software and landscape customization.